 Number of national contractors/total number of contractors x 100

-We categorise spills by type: oil, fuel, chemical, waste, other.
+We report spills according to the categories provided by the GRI: oil, fuel, chemical, waste, other.

 Oil: crude oil.

 Fuel: diesel, gasoline, kerosene, heating oil, aviation fuel.

 Waste: any material (solid, liquid, gas) that is introduced into the work location as a product of the work but that fulfils no further useful purpose at that location.